Alan-Z1/Alan_Z_BSE_Portfolio/index.md

 # Final Milestone

 My final milestone was basically finishing up the robot.
-I uploaded code to the Arduino and tested the robot in its ability to actually avoid obstacles.
+I uploaded the complete code to the Arduino and tested the robot in its ability to actually avoid obstacles.
 I also plan to make some modifications in the future, starting with some simpler ones, such as having a red LED light up whenever an obstacle is detected by the robot.

 [![Final Milestone](